Reading Subtext: Evaluating Large Language Models on Short Story Summarization with Writers: Information Sheet for Informed Consent

 \textbf{Risks}: Since, we have to run your unpublished short story through the OpenAI, Anthropic, and HuggingFace company APIs, there is a small risk involved with trusting these companies are doing what they say they’re doing and preventing data leaks.
 Anthropic is additionally HIPPAA certified for safe data handling, and one of the authors, Melanie Subbiah, has run her own unpublished short stories through these APIs.

-\textbf{Voluntary Participation}: You may stop participating at any time without penalty by emailing \{PI\} (\{PI-email\}).
+\textbf{Voluntary Participation}: You may stop participating at any time without penalty by emailing Kathleen McKeown (kathy@cs.columbia.edu).
 At that time, we will delete any short stories you may have shared with us.
 You will only be compensated for stories for which you complete the full evaluation process.
 We may end your participation if you are not following the instructions.

 \textbf{Compensation}: You will be compensated \$50 for each short story/evaluation you complete in the form of a prepaid VISA card mailed to you.

 \textbf{Confidentiality}: No identifying information will be published about you.
 We record whether you have published a short story before and/or completed a writing program to give a general sense of our study participants.
 Your mailing address will be kept for the duration of the study so that we can mail your payment card to you, and then promptly deleted.
 All of your work will be submitted in relation to an anonymous ID so we will not be able to connect your answers to you.
 The Columbia University Human Research Protection Office may obtain access to the data collected for this study.